pollyolly/WORDPRESS-NOTES/deployment_steps.md

-1. Disable the caching plugin and re-enable after the deployment process.
+1. Update the apache config for the wordpress folder.

-2. Update the apache config for the wordpress folder.
+2. Disable the caching plugin and re-enable after the deployment process.

 3. Double check the plugins if still supported.
+Deactivate by changing the folder name of the plugin. i.e deactivate_pluginname

 4. Migrate the Upload files inside the wp-content.